-- 4.1 General.
+4.1 General.
 The Parties will mutually agree on the global regulatory strategy for each Joint Global Study.
 As between the Parties in connection with any Joint Global Study, the Sponsor Party will be responsible for developing strategies for and preparing and submitting all Regulatory Filings and application for Regulatory Approval for the Licensed Product in its Sponsored Territory.
-In [], Allist shall be responsible for developing strategies for and preparing and submitting application for Regulatory Approval for the Licensed Product regardless if the Sponsor Party in these areas is ArriVent; developing submission strategies will be done in consultation with ArriVent.
-For the purpose of this Section 4 in relation to regulatory matters, a "Sponsor Party" in a given jurisdiction refers to the Party which is appointed as a Sponsor of the Joint Global Study in that jurisdiction per Section 2.2 or, in case of a Joint Global Study to be performed in []. - 4.2 Regulatory Filings and Regulatory Approvals.
+In Hong Kong, Macau, and Taiwan, Allist shall be responsible for developing strategies for and preparing and submitting application for Regulatory Approval for the Licensed Product in the Sponsored Territory.
+In Hong Kong, Macau, and Taiwan, Allist shall be responsible for developing strategies for and preparing and submitting application for Regulatory Approval for the Licensed Product regardless if the Sponsor Party in these areas is ArriVent; developing submission strategies will be done in consultation with ArriVent.
+For the purpose of this Section 4 in relation to regulatory matters, a "Sponsor Party" in a given jurisdiction refers to the Party which is appointed as a Sponsor of the Joint Global Study in that jurisdiction per Section 2.2 or, in case of a Joint Global Study to be performed in Hong Kong, Macau, or Taiwan.

+4.2 Regulatory Filings and Regulatory Approvals.
 Before making any submission to any Regulatory Authority, the Sponsor Party shall consult with and provide the other Party the opportunity to review draft Regulatory Filings with respect to a Joint Global Study (e.g., Type B meeting packages, key documents in INDs, NDAs, fast track, breakthrough designation and orphan drug application) to be submitted to the Regulatory Agency in its Sponsored Territory in advance of submission.
 Such other Party shall provide any comments within [] ([]) Business Days after receipt, but such Sponsor Party shall not be required to delay any planned submissions if it does not receive timely comments from such other Party.
 As between the Parties, ArriVent shall prepare the first draft of the global submission dossier for the Parties' review and comments.